-The satellite status page is one of four main pages used in the GPSMAP 130's system.
-All four pages are linked together in a simple chain, which allows you to scroll through the pages in either direction using the status and sum keys.
+The satellite status page is one of four main pages used in the GPSMAP 175's system.
+All four pages are linked together in a simple chain, which allows you to scroll through the pages in either direction using the and are keys.
 To continue the tour, let's move on to the next page, the position page.